grafana/metrictank/docs/metrics.md

 the number of nodes we know to be secondary and not ready
 * `cluster.total.state.secondary-ready`:
 the number of nodes we know to be secondary and ready
+* `idx.cassadra.query-delete.ok`:
+how many delete queries for a metric completed successfully (triggered by an update or a delete)
-* `idx.cassadra.add.ok`:
+* `idx.cassadra.query-insert.ok`:
-how many metrics are successfully being indexed
+how many insert queries for a metric completed successfully (triggered by an add or an update)
 * `idx.cassandra.add`:
-the duration of addititons to the cassandra idx
+the duration of an add of one metric to the cassandra idx, including the add to the in-memory index, excluding the insert query
-* `idx.cassandra.add.fail`:
-how many failures were encountered while trying to index metrics
 * `idx.cassandra.delete`:
-the duration of deletions from the cassandra idx
+the duration of a delete of one or more metrics from the cassandra idx, including the delete from the in-memory index and the delete query
 * `idx.cassandra.error.cannot-achieve-consistency`:
 a counter of the cassandra idx not being able to achieve consistency for a given query
 * `idx.cassandra.error.conn-closed`: